prathamdupare/neovim/README.md

 # neovim
 ### Introduction

-This setupm is based on kickstart.nvim.
+This setup is based on kickstart.nvim.
 I have made some changes and added plugins.

 A starting point for Neovim that is: